 Category One Time Annual Recurring

 Cost: • None • None

 Benefit: • Provide a means to Provide a means to verify worst performing work was

-done, what it was, w done, what it was, what it cost, and measuring the cost
+done, what it was, what it cost, and measuring the cost

-to avoided CIs and CMIs
+to avoided CIs and to avoided CIs and CMIs

-Improved SAIFI and CAIDI
+Improved SAIFI and d CAIDI

-- A. Name: Brian Poling/Kyle Clevenger - B. Title: Manager of Technical Services/Manager of Operations - C. Recommendation Action: To document and provide explanations of work that is completed on worst performing circuits - D. Explanation of Exception or Rejection: Grayson agrees with recommendation
+A. Name: Brian Poling/Kyle Clevenger

+B. Title: Manager of Technical Services/Manager of Operations

+- C. Recommendation Action: To document and provide explanations of work that is completed on worst performing circuits - D. Explanation of Exception or Rejection: Grayson agrees with recommendation